 "National Repository" shall mean any Nationally Recognized Municipal Securities Information Repository for purposes of the Rule.
-The National Repositories currently approved by the Securities and Exchange Commission are set forth at http://www.sec.gov/info/municipal/nrmsir.htm.
+Information on the National Repositories as of a particular date is available on the Internet at www.sec.gov/info/municipal/nrmsir.htm.

-"Participating Underwriter" shall mean any of the original purchasers of the 2004A Bonds required to comply with the Rule in connection with offering of the 2004A Bonds.
+"Participating Underwriter" shall mean any of the original purchasers of the Bonds required to comply with the Rule in connection with offering of the Bonds.